mmcgrana/fleet-rb/README.md

 ## Setup

-Install and start FleetDB as described in the [FleetDB getting started guide](http://fleetdb.org/docs/getting_started.html), then install this client library with:
+Download and start FleetDB as described in the [FleetDB getting started guide](http://fleetdb.org/docs/getting_started.html), then install this client library with:

     $ sudo gem install fleet